Tajikistan Country Summary

 Criminality

-Tajikistan faces significant challenges related to crime and corruption, with anti-corruption legislation largely ineffective due to politically motivated enforcement.
-The country is a major transit point for human trafficking and drug smuggling, while endemic corruption permeates various sectors, undermining public trust and investment opportunities.
+Tajikistan faces significant challenges related to crime and corruption, with anti-corruption legislation in place that is often ineffectively enforced and politically motivated.
+The country is a source and transit point for human trafficking and drug smuggling, while corruption permeates various sectors, severely hindering foreign investment and undermining public trust in government institutions.

 Economy